NGromann/Preproc/README.md

 ```

 ## Preprocessor expressions
-There are currently 4 types of preprocessor expressions.
+The preprocessor expressions can be written in JavaScript.
 All of them must be wrapped into double curly brackets `{{ ... }}`.

 #### Executions
 The `:` operator can be used to simply execute code: